ACColin/PhyloJaltoWorkflow/PhyloGWAS_test/README.md

  * `-I` is used to specify population structure; since this is a phylogeny, we specify 29 populations with 2 samples from each one (29 2’s)
  * the `-ej` commands are originally used to specify population joining events but in our case this will be translated in speciation times.
 For example, `-ej 0.6852423 13 12` means that lineage 13 joins to lineage 12 at time 0.6852423
  * To construct these commands, you will need an ultrametric phylogeny of the relevant species, and some way to convert the branch lengths to coalescent units

+- You will also need a numerical key for each species.
+After lineage joining events, the ancestral population takes on the smaller numerical ID; i.e. the ancestral population of 13 and 12 is 12 after time 0.6852423 in the past.
+- Important: ms uses units of 4N generations, rather than the standard 2N for coalescent units.
+Differences in effective population size can be incorporated by rescaling the branch lengths.

+To run the script change the path to the *ms* software in the `$OD` variable, as well as the path specified for `cd` where you want the output to be saved.

 ## Evaluating the significance from *ms* output